hdShang/arxiv-daily/docs/cs-LG/2025-06-20/papers/250616791v4-tabarena-a-living-benchmark-for-machine-learning-on-tabular-data.md

 ---
 layout: default
-title: TabArena: A Living Benchmark for Machine Learning on Tabular Data
+title: "TabArena: A Living Benchmark for Machine Learning on Tabular Data"
 ---

 # TabArena: A Living Benchmark for Machine Learning on Tabular Data